mercul3s/bikeshare/README.md

 Nothing to see here now, but will soon be some documentation on a data visualization project for the BikeShare Data challenge.
+All data can be downloaded from the [BikeShare Data Challenge](http://bayareabikeshare.com/datachallenge) website.